-Ostin signed the likes of Frank Sinatra, Jimi Hendrix, Sex Pistols, and Red Hot Chili Peppers.
+Ostin signed the likes of Frank Sinatra, Jimi Hendrix, the Sex Pistols and Red Hot Chili Peppers.
 He was at Warner Bros.
-Records for 32 years, 25 of them as chief executive officer.
+Records for thirty-two years, twenty-five of them as chief executive officer.
 He later signed on to head the music arm of the entertainment conglomerate DreamWorks SKG.

 After graduating as an economics major at UCLA, Ostin took a job at Clef Records, which later became Verve.
 Owned and run by jazz impresario Norman Granz, the artist lineup included jazz greats Charlie Parker, Dizzy Gillespie, Count Basie, Duke Ellington, Ella Fitzgerald, Billie Holiday, Oscar Peterson, Stan Getz and Louis Armstrong.

 In the late 1950s, Frank Sinatra tried to buy Verve Records.
-Verve was eventually sold to MGM Records, but Sinatra was so impressed by the company's artists and management style, when he decided to form his own company in 1960, he hired Ostin to head it.
+Verve was eventually sold to MGM Records, but Sinatra was so impressed by the company's artists and management style that when he decided to form his own company in 1960, he hired Ostin to head it.

 After seven years heading Warner's Reprise division, Ostin was named president of the combined Warner Bros./Reprise operation.
 Two years later, he was appointed chairman/CEO, a position he held until December 31, 1994.

-By the mid 1970s, the Warner group, including Atlantic and Elektra, was #1 in the record industry.
+By the mid-1970s, the Warner group, including Atlantic and Elektra, was number one in the record industry.
 The label kept up with music, moving over the years from pop and rock, to country, dance, punk, R&B, and heavy metal.

 Ostin also signed label deals with such record companies as Chrysalis, Capricorn, Island, Sire, Geffen, Giant, Tommy Boy and Sire, to name a few.